richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+RBAC.md

 ## Proposed Solution
 This solution will address requirements in three exercises:

-* Exercise 1: Prepare Index
+* Exercise 1: Create Index
 * Exercise 2: Secure Index
 * Exercise 3: Create Flow
 * Exercise 4: Create App

 -----

-## Exercise 1: Prepare Index
+## Exercise 1: Create Index
 In this exercise, we will create an index using sample data.

 ### Step 1: Create Index